EPIC-guide/epic-guide.github.io/_life/money-americans.md

 	amount in DA-1?
 Morally I feel you should be able to, to avoid double taxation, but I can't be sure about the legal answer.

+    Update (2023): Shardul tried this but it was not accepted, because the amount being claimed was under 100 CHF, so the question remains moot.

 Annex R-US 164, _Demande en remboursement de la retenue supplémentaire d'impôt USA_, or Request for refund of US supplemental withholding tax, is for US investments made through _Swiss_ brokers, who automatically withhold some tax as a compliance